 Speaking of global warming.

-It is proven than human activities are changing the natural greenhouse and thus warming the planet.
+It is proven that human activities are changing the natural greenhouse and thus warming the planet.

 It’s time to start thinking: What’s the future we want our children to live in?

-But let’s stick to the present, because the thing is: future is already happening!
+But let’s stick to the present because the thing is: the future is already happening!

 Sea ice is their natural habitat and hunting ground.
 The increasing loss of their habitat forces them to travel further to hunt and many die from hunger or drowning.